-Since a female flea can produce approximately 2,000 eggs in her lifetime, it’s imperative that the home tackles any flea infestations as soon and as quickly as possible before it spreads across the household and exacerbates the matter.
+Since a female flea can produce approximately 2,000 eggs in her lifetime, it’s imperative that the home tackles any flea and tick infestations as soon and as quickly as possible before it spreads across the household and exacerbates the matter.

 All of this information leads to one dire conclusion: the health and safety of your family and your pets – cats, dogs, birds, reptiles – is in jeopardy.
 There are numerous products on the market at the present time to combat fleas, including our Flea Control Shield.

 The multi-faceted approach has been successful in treating fleas and improving the home’s environment and thus the family and pet’s comfort and security.
 Our Flea Control Shield is dependable, reliable and steadfast, but if the fleas do make their unwanted return then we will re-treat the issue for free.